 The department has secured testing kits so the prison population who meet the criteria can be tested quickly.

 17. Do prisoners have to pay to get tested?

 Co-pays will be waived for any prisoner being tested for COVID-19.

 18. Are prisoners still receiving regular health care, dental care, and medications?

 Consistent with Gov. Gretchen Whitmer's Executive Order 2020-17, the MDOC is postponing all non-urgent healthcare visits.
 To be clear, if a prisoner is sick, they will still be seen.
 There are no co-pays for urgent and emergent care as well as for suspected cases of the flu and COVID-19.
 Appointments for chronic care cases and med lines continue to operate.
 Medication renewals continue as well.
 Routine medical and dental visits, including annual health screenings, will be rescheduled when the issue passes.

 19. My loved one has a scheduled release date.
 Am I still allowed to pick them up at the facility?
 Can I bring them clothes to change in to?

 Yes, as of March 23, family and friends of prisoners who are being released may still pick them up at the facility.
 We are asking that you remain in the parking lot until they come out.
-You can enter the facility only to leave a change of clothing for your loved one with the front desk officer.
+The facilities will provide dress out clothing for prisoners being released.

 20. Are the classes that inmates take also cancelled?

-Face-to-face college classes at all facilities are suspended for at least the next three weeks.
+Face-to-face college classes at all facilities are suspended.
 This is also a proactive step to keep all staff, volunteers, contractors, and prisoners safe.
-The MDOC will work with higher education institutions willing and able to deliver classes as correspondence courses for the next three weeks.
+The MDOC will work with higher education institutions willing and able to deliver classes as correspondence courses.
 Core programming and school classes will continue at those facilities not currently under an Influenza quarantine.